slint-ui/slint/api/cpp/README.md

 ## Installing or Building SixtyFPS

-SixtyFPS comes with a CMake integration that automates the compilation step of the `.60` markup language files and offers a CMake target for convenient linkage.
+SixtyFPS comes with a CMake integration that automates the compilation step of the `.slint` markup language files and offers a CMake target for convenient linkage.

-*Note*: We recommend using the Ninja generator of CMake for the most efficient build and `.60` dependency tracking.
+*Note*: We recommend using the Ninja generator of CMake for the most efficient build and `.slint` dependency tracking.
 You can select the CMake Ninja backend by passing `-GNinja` or setting the `CMAKE_GENERATOR` environment variable to `Ninja`.

 ### Building from Sources